rhaskia/trackfish/README.md

     - [x] Select song in queue
     - [x] Drag and drop
     - [x] Add track list to queue
-    - [ ] Locked queues/temp queues
+    - [ ] Locking queues to stop them being recached on new load/scan?
     - [ ] End of queue options - stop, next, repeat, reshuffle etc
  - [ ] Auto Playlists
+    - [ ] Sort by metadata
-    - [ ] Basics that foobar would have
+    - [ ] Automatic re-caching onload or on any change?
     - [ ] Sort by audio features
  - [ ] Theming (loading of custom css)